Hatching Button Quail using home equipment

-Once the chicks have hatched (note that most of the eggs will hatch within a few hours of each other) and their down looks dry you can either move them to a nursery setting or leave them in the incubator, keeping the temperature at 99.5 for their first week.
+Once the chicks have hatched (note that most of the eggs will hatch within a few hours of each other) and their down looks dry you can either move them to a nursery setting or leave them in the incubator, keeping the temperature at 98 degrees for their first week.
 Put in a small container of water, I use a mayonnaise jar lid with small pebbles or 1/2 glass marbles in it to keep the little ones from drowning as they will fall asleep any where.
-Also place a piece of paper towel covered with a small pile of 28% gamebird starter food.
+Also place a piece of paper towel covered with a small pile of 28% gamebird starter food. in the center of their floor.
 You want them to “trip” over the food so that they start pecking and eating.
 Note that if you are using the incubator as their home, open up the observation windows a small amount so that fresh air can get into their container.
 The heater will compensate for the open windows.

 Always keep plenty of food and water in front of them and every few days drop the temperature down by 2 degrees until you get down to the room temperature they are going to be staying in.
 After the first week, I would suggest that you have a short box that is about 5 inches wider on each side than the incubator that you can set the incubator into.
 As the little ones can jump out of the incubator quick as lightening, so if you have it setting inside of that short box, you have a 2nd chance at catching them before they get away.